-- The management of both structured data from national databases and semi- and non-structured information: syntheses and statistics (graph charts and time-series), related to primary and secondary resources, from exploration, production, reserves and resources evaluations to waste characterization... in various formats (text files, PDF files, images...)
-(Figure 2). - A system fully INSPIRE compliant based on INSPIRE v.3 and EarthResourceML (ERML) v.2 data models, which internally communicates through- and delivers web services. - A sustainable system always kept up to date with the adoption and development of a distributed architecture. - A professional architecture with a Central Harvesting Database synchronized with a Central Diffusion Database.
+- The management of both structured data from national databases and semiand non-structured information: syntheses and statistics (graph charts and time-series), related to primary and secondary resources, from exploration, production, reserves and resources evaluations to waste characterization... in various formats (text files, PDF files, images...)
+(Figure 2). - A system fully INSPIRE compliant based on INSPIRE v.3 and EarthResourceML (ERML) v.2 (and now v.3.02) data models, which internally communicates through- and delivers Web services. - A sustainable system always kept up to date with the adoption and development of a distributed architecture. - A professional architecture with a Central Harvesting Database synchronized with a Central Diffusion Database.
 The first one controls data quality and the second one is optimized for diffusion.
-Synchronization is made using SQL scripts (Figure 3). - Both Harvesting and Diffusion Systems are self-contained systems that can easily be moved to other installations/platforms.
+Synchronization is made using SQL scripts (Figure 3). - Both Harvesting and Diffusion Systems are self-contained systems that can easily be moved to other installations/platforms if needed.